vz777/docs/docs/loops/index.md

         foreach ($loopResult->getResultDataCollection() as $admin) {
              // Create a new result
             $loopResultRow = new LoopResultRow($admin);

-             // Assign variable that will be accessible in smarty by $PROFILE for example
+             // Assign variable that will be accessible in smarty by $PROFILE for Exemple
             $loopResultRow->set('ID', $admin->getId())
                 ->set('PROFILE', $admin->getProfileId())
                 ->set('FIRSTNAME', $admin->getFirstname())